rsalsamendi/salsablog/index.md

 ## Not -Werror considered harmful
 Fri Oct 1, 2021

 For the majority of my career in the private sector (think closed source), I've taken it for granted that -Wall -Weverything -Werror are always enabled.
 Projects I found have VC/gcc/clang/Coverity/clang scan-build on day 1, and pull requests to main need a clean build before merging.
 We also expect 75%+ (ideally 100%) code coverage from automated tests, which also run with the build.
 So it surprised me to learn that some (many?) folks in the open source and academic world hate -Werror with passion.
+If we can solve the cons, I think the pros make it self evident -Werror is a good thing.

 Here are the Pros and Cons as I see them: